arsam31/SAAC02-Notes/README.md

 Can store massive amounts of complex relationships between data or between nodes in a database.

+### Acid vs Base

+There is a computer science theeorem CAP theorem CAP stands for Consistency, Availability, Partition Tolerant

+Consistency means: Every read to a database will receive most recent write or it will get an error.

+Availability means: Every request will receive a non error response but without the gurrenttee that it contains the most recent write

+Partition Tolerant means: Systems can be made of multiple network partitions, and the system continues to operate even if there are number of dropped messages or errors between these network nodes.

+ACID : focuses on consistency

+BASE : focuses on availability

+It means if you have a database which consist of multiple nodes and a network is also involved, then you generally have a choice to provide either consistency or availability.

+ACID means transactions are atomic, transactions are consistent, transactions are isolated, transactions are durable.

+Exam realted: If you see ACID mentioned then it is related to RDS databases.
+These are generally acid based and acid limits the ability of a database to scale.

+Exam realted: If you see BASE mentioned then it is related to NOsql database.

+Exam realted: If you see ACID mentioned with DynamoDb or NoSQL, it might be reffering to DynamoDb transactions.

+Atomic means all component will successful or no component will successful.
+For example if we want to transfer 100 rupee to another account.there are two parts in it.
+100 ruppe will be deducted from our account and 100 ruppee will be added to the others account. there can never be a situation where 100 rupee will be deducted from our account and not added to the other's account.

+Durable means once the transaction is comitted,it will remain comitted even if the system fails.
+The data is stored somewhere,even the system restarted, power failure, data will not be lose, it's durable

+SEE DIAGRAMS

 ### Databases on EC2

 It is always a bad idea to do this.